 I have signs with the phrase posted throughout the club, and I do a friendly reminder during some staff meetings by giving my staff a bag or box of M&M’s.
 They have enjoyed the candy at the very least lol!

 On a serious note, they do try their hardest to keep and eye on and reach our members.
-We’re not perfect and can’t catch everything, but if they give me 100% effort, then we’ve achieved our mission.
+We’re not perfect, but if they give me 100% effort, then we’ve achieved our mission.

 Why is reminding your staff that they should be monitoring at all times so important in your Club?